Appendix C: Procedures for Handling Complaints against Virscend Staff Members Pursuant to the Sexual and Gender-based Harassment Policy

 Requests for Information or Advice

 Anyone seeking information or advice can expect to learn about resources available at the University and elsewhere that provide counseling and support.
 They also will be advised about the steps involved in pursuing an informal resolution or filing a formal complaint.
-The Deputy Director of Student Success and Distance Learning has information about any companion policies or procedures that may apply at the local School or unit.
+The Director of Student Success and Distance Learning has information about any companion policies or procedures that may apply at the local School or unit.
 The Deputy Director of Student Success and Distance Learning, any member of the Grievance Committee, or Administrative Council may discuss with Initiating Parties whether any interim measures are appropriate at this stage.

 Requests for Informal Resolution

-Initiating Parties may make a request, either orally or in writing, for informal resolution to the Deputy Director of Student Success and Distance Learning, any member of the Grievance Committee, or Administrative Council.
+Initiating Parties may make a request, either orally or in writing, for informal resolution to the Director of Student Success and Distance Learning, any member of the Grievance Committee, or Administrative Council.
 The request should identify the alleged harasser (if known) and describe the allegations with specificity.
-The Deputy Director of Student Success and Distance Learning, any member of the Grievance Committee, or Administrative Council will assess the severity of the alleged harassment and the potential risk of a hostile environment for others in the community to determine whether informal resolution may be appropriate.
+The Director of Student Success and Distance Learning, any member of the Grievance Committee, or Administrative Council will assess the severity of the alleged harassment and the potential risk of a hostile environment for others in the community to determine whether informal resolution may be appropriate.

-Upon determining that informal resolution is appropriate, The Deputy Director of Student Success and Distance Learning, any member of the Grievance Committee, or any member of the Administrative Council will consult further with the person initiating the request, inform the person who is the subject of the allegations, and gather additional relevant information as necessary from the parties and others, as indicated.
-The Deputy Director of Student Success and Distance Learning, any member of the Grievance Committee, or Administrative Council also may put in place any appropriate interim measures to protect the educational and work environment.
-The Deputy Director of Student Success and Distance Learning, any member of the Grievance Committee, or Administrative Council will attempt to aid the parties in finding a mutually acceptable resolution.
-A matter will be deemed satisfactorily resolved when both parties expressly agree to an outcome that is also acceptable to the School or Deputy Director of Student Success and Distance Learning.
+Upon determining that informal resolution is appropriate, the Director of Student Success and Distance Learning, any member of the Grievance Committee, or any member of the Administrative Council will consult further with the person initiating the request, inform the person who is the subject of the allegations, and gather additional relevant information as necessary from the parties and others, as indicated.
+The Director of Student Success and Distance Learning, any member of the Grievance Committee, or Administrative Council also may put in place any appropriate interim measures to protect the educational and work environment.
+The Director of Student Success and Distance Learning, any member of the Grievance Committee, or Administrative Council will attempt to aid the parties in finding a mutually acceptable resolution.
+A matter will be deemed satisfactorily resolved when both parties expressly agree to an outcome that is also acceptable to the School or Director of Student Success and Distance Learning.